NickMRamirez/Proxy-Benchmarks/README.md

 **Updated: February 21, 2021**

-Tests performance of various load balancers.
+Tests performance of various proxies/load balancers.
 Based on the blog post https://www.loggly.com/blog/benchmarking-5-popular-load-balancers-nginx-haproxy-envoy-traefik-and-alb/.
-Note that I did update the NGINX config to use `upstream` with a few recommended defaults so that it was somewhat more fair.

-NOTE: I got VERY different results from what Loggly reported.
-They reported Envoy as being far ahead in performance.
-I saw that
-HAProxy is ahead.
-Note that you can install HAProxy using the packages here: https://haproxy.debian.net.
-The Terraform installation automates this.
+We test the following proxies:

+* Caddy
+* Envoy
+* HAProxy
+* NGINX
+* Traefik

 **IMPORTANT!
-Be sure to SSH into one of the VMs and run the test against the other VM from there.
+Be sure to SSH into the client VM and run the test against the proxy_server VM from there.
 Running the test from within the AWS VPC will reduce Internet latency.**

 Defaults to the AWS "US-East-2 (Ohio)" region.